cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ### Reserving Nodes for PostgreSQL Workloads

-Whether you're operating in a multi-availability zone environment or, more critically, within a single availability zone, we strongly recommend isolating PostgreSQL workloads by dedicating specific worker nodes exclusively to `postgres`.
+Whether you're operating in a multi-availability zone environment or, more critically, within a single availability zone, in production we strongly recommend isolating PostgreSQL workloads by dedicating specific worker nodes exclusively to `postgres`.
 This approach ensures optimal performance and resource allocation for your database operations.

+!!!
+Hint
+    As a general rule of thumb, deploy PostgreSQL nodes in multiples of three—ideally, with one node per availability zone if possible.
+Three nodes is an optimal number because it ensures that a PostgreSQL cluster with three instances (one primary and two standby replicas) is distributed across different nodes, enhancing fault tolerance and availability.

 In Kubernetes, this can be achieved using node labels and taints in a declarative manner, aligning with Infrastructure as Code (IaC) practices: labels ensure that a node is capable of running `postgres` workloads, while taints help prevent any non-`postgres` workloads from being scheduled on that node.

+!!!
+Important
+    This methodology is the most straightforward way to ensure that PostgreSQL workloads are isolated from other workloads in terms of both computing resources and, when using locally attached disks, storage.
+While different PostgreSQL clusters may share the same node, you can take this a step further by using labels and taints to ensure that a node is dedicated to a single instance of a specific `Cluster`.

 #### Proposed Node Label